coderefinery/talk-general/talk.md

 ---

-## Suggestions for future topics
+## Suggestions and requests for future topics

 - Contribution guides
 - How to open-source a project
 - Software licenses
-- Mixed-language development
 - Reproducible science

 ---